jintomenachery/ios-good-practices-and-guidelines-mopl/README.md

 #iOS Coding Guidelines

+[TOC]

 ## Influences
 - [WikiMedia coding guidelines](https://www.mediawiki.org/wiki/Wikimedia_Apps/Team/iOS/ObjectiveCStyleGuide#Influences)

 ##ARC
 ARC should be enabled for all new projects.

+##Auto Layout
+- Prefer Auto layout constraints over springs and struts(Masks).
+- Use size classes for different device layouts instead of different XIBs.
+- Modifying frames using code **NOT** recommended(if it not really needed as per business logic)!

 ## Structure